Architecture-based motivation (ABM)

 Translated from Russian.
 Original version Poddiakov, A. (2017).
 The Russian Journal of Cognitive Science, 4, 2-3, pp. 49--59,

-The view I wish to oppose is that all motives must somehow serve the interests of A, or be rewarding for A. This view is widely held and is based on a lack of imagination about possible designs for working system.
+That view is very widely held and is based on a lack of imagination about possible designs for working system: partial ignorance of the space of possible designs.
 I summarise it as the assumption that all motivation must be reward-based.
 In contrast I claim that at least some motivation may be architecture-based, in the sense explained below.

 This view of Hume's claim is expressed well in the Stanford Encyclopedia of Philosophy entry on motivation, though without explicit reference to Hume:

-NOTE: The ideas presented here can be seen as a contribution to the study
+NOTE: The ideas presented here are a contribution to the study

 of "The meta-configured" genome (work done with Jackie Chappell).